 The Board of Statutory Auditors of ENAV adopts and keeps up to-date its rules, which combine the rules of law and those under the Articles of Association as well as best practice to govern the functioning of the Supervisory Body.
 In its 10 articles, the Board of Statutory Auditors Regulation (in addition to repeating the provisions on the appointment and composition thereof and establishing its role and responsibilities) regulates the planning of the activities of the Supervisory Body and sets out its key flows of information.
 The operational rules are also set out, with particular regard to the methods and timing of convocation and the conduct of meetings.
-In line with the self-governance provisions, the Board of Statutory Auditors Regulation includes specifications in the event of Auditor interest in the Company operations; in accordance with Recommendation 37 of the Corporate Governance Code, if a member of the Board of Statutory Auditors and that of a third party, the auditor concerned shall promptly and thoroughly inform the other auditors and the Chair of the Board of Directors of the nature, terms, origin and extent of their interest.
+In line with the self-governance provisions, the Board of Statutory Auditors Regulation includes specifications in the event of Auditor interest in the Company operations; in accordance with Recommendation 37 of the Corporate Governance Code, if a member of the Board of Statutory Auditors has an interest in a specific Company transaction, whether on their own behalf or on that of a third party, the auditor concerned shall promptly and thoroughly inform the other auditors and the Chair of the Board of Directors of the nature, terms, origin and extent of their interest.